 - maintain a close household bubble to help reduce the spread of the virus and aid with contact tracing procedures.

-Face masks are now mandatory in public indoor spaces across the province, beginning on Nov.
-19.
+Face masks are now mandatory in all indoor spaces across the province, including fitness facilities and workplace areas not accessible to the public, as of Nov.
+27.

 Visitors are also currently not allowed at SHA-operated facilities in the province, with the exception of compassionate care reasons, and masks are required in all areas of SHA facilities.